SDKong01/kimball-fastapi/README.md

 1. Run the application.

-    Run frontend.
+    Run service using main module.
     ```bash
-    streamlit run src.streamlit_app.py
+    python main.py
     ```

-    Run backend Swagger UI using uvicorn.
+    Run service using uvicorn.
     ```bash
     uvicorn "app:app" --host "0.0.0.0" --port "80" --reload
     ```

+    Run service on Docker.
+    ```bash
+    docker build -t ezml-api .
+    docker run -p 80:80 ezml-api
+    ```

+## Send requests

-    To send requests: Go to the fastapi docs and use your api endpoints - http://127.0.0.1/docs
+Go to the fastapi docs and use your api endpoints - http://127.0.0.1/docs

+## License

+This project is licensed under the [Proprietary Software](LICENSE).